 While these nicknames may appear to simply lampoon political opponents, when these reductive labels - pigeon-holing a person or group into a simple category and assigning names and/or beliefs to that category.

-are repeated ad nauseum - repeating a slogan or talking point over and over again, until it becomes perceived as truth.
+are repeated ad nauseum - repeating something over and over again, until it forms a mental association and/or becomes perceived as truth.

 , they exploit an interesting glitch in the human psyche that equates repetition with truth.
 The act of nicknaming builds familiarity or “fluency” in the minds of an audience.
 When an individual hears something for a second or third time, the brain is able to process that information faster and then mistakes that ‘fluency’ for a sense of truth.
 This process creates an effect known as illusory truth, (or the illusion of truth effect) by which people begin to favor a concept or idea simply because it seems familiar to them.
 Contrary to what one might expect, illusory truth occurs even when participants know the information they are hearing conflicts with what they already know to be true.